Use the Notary client for advanced usersEstimated reading time: 11 minutes

 targets base role.

-docker push with Docker Content Trust, Docker Engine 1.10 will
+docker push with Docker Content Trust, Docker Engine 1.10

-attempt to sign and push with the
+attempts to sign and push with the

 targets/releases delegation role if it exists,